 A data management plan is a formal document that outlines what you will do with your data during and after you complete your research.
 This includes policies for access, sharing, and re-use, as well as preservation of data.

-Several agencies from a range of disciplines now require a data management plan as part of funding proposals: NSF, NIH, NASA, CDC, NEH, and IMLS.
+Many agencies across a range of disciplines now require a data management plan as part of funding proposals.
+See the Agency Requirements tab of UNC Libraries' Research Data Toolkit for various lists.
 More and more agencies are implementing requirements for DMPs, and funding agency data policies & guidelines vary.
 Be sure to check the proposal guidelines for the specific agency to which you are applying.
 Several address data sharing.
-Here are links to a few funders important for our campus: